 Do you want the best views of Dubrovnik?
 If so, then head up Mount Srd!
-This hike is a great budget substitute for the Cable Car that travels from Dubrovnik Old Town.
-If you’re trying to…
+Hiking in Dubrovnik is a great budget substitute for the Cable Car that travels from Dubrovnik Old Town.
+If you’re trying…

 Most people travel to Dubrovnik in the summer season hoping to enjoy a tantalizing glass of Aperol Spritz overlooking the ocean.
 Glass in hand, sun in face.
 That sort of thing.
 But what happens if you…

 ACTIVITIES TO CONSIDER